How do I keep my computer safe on the Internet?

 1. WINDOWS UPDATE - Keeping your computer updated is one of the most important tools in keeping you safe online.
 To access Windows Update - Open Windows Update by swiping in from the right edge of the screen (or, if you're using a mouse, pointing to the lower-right corner of the screen and moving the mouse pointer up), tapping or clicking Settings, tapping or clicking Change PC settings, and then tapping or clicking Update and recovery, in older Start menu systems look for Windows Update in the Start or Programs menu.
 The most important of course are the "critical updates" which detail things that are security exploits (flaws) in the Windows operating system.
 If you run MS Office also be sure to update your MS Office applications (also updated from Windows Update).
 Office applications have security exploits and performance problems and also need to be updated.
 For Mac users - "System Preferences - Software Update" to download and install patches for OSX.

 2. YOUR WEB BROWSER & EMAIL - Most malicious programs and spyware enter the computer from two points; email and the web browser.
-Because it is the most popular browser and the default browser in Windows, many malicious programs are written to exploit Internet Explorer and the free email component in Windows (Microsoft Mail or Outlook Express).
-We recommend you NOT use Internet Explorer..... but if you do, DO NOT USE OLD VERSIONS (upgrade your IE) - can't stress that enough - use of IE's that are not updated can result in trouble.
-E Street recommends the "FireFox" or Google’s "Chrome" web browsers.
+Because it is the most popular browser and the default browser in Windows, many malicious programs are written to exploit Internet Explorer and the free email component in Windows (Microsoft Mail or the old Outlook Express).
+We recommend you NOT use Internet Explorer at all.... but if you do, DO NOT USE OLD VERSIONS (upgrade your IE to newest possible - but again - probabaly best to not use it at all) - can't stress that enough - use of IE's that are not updated can result in trouble.
+E Street recommends the "FireFox" or Google’s "Chrome" web browsers or Microsoft “Edge” (the successor to Internet Explorer).
 For Email if you do not use the full Microsoft Outlook (MS Office), do not use the Windows default Email applications, use the Mozilla "Thunderbird" Email application.
 Both Thunderbird and FireFox are available for free download here: www.mozilla.com

-3. ANTI-VIRUS SOFTWARE - If your computer is connected to the Internet you absolutely should have UPDATED anti-virus software.
+3. ANTI-VIRUS SOFTWARE - If your computer is connected to the Internet you absolutely should have UPDATED anti-virus software of some kind.
 Installing Anti-virus software is not enough - it must also be continuously updated or it is essentially worthless.
-We recommend Microsoft Security Essentials windows.microsoft.com/mse and there are common commercial antivirus programs available.
+We recommend Microsoft “windows Defender” which comes with Windows 10 and above - and there are common commercial antivirus programs available for Mac and Windows.

 4. ANTI-SPYWARE SOFTWARE - "Spyware" or "malware" are programs that get into your system that do things such as sending out spam from your machine, or report on your Internet use, hijack your computer or even access sensitive information that may be on your machine like keystrokes, and banking information.
-Spyware is a huge threat often overlooked by computer users, Microsoft Security Essentials windows.microsoft.com/mse will help somewhat but it may be necessary to install and run free or paid versions of Spyware killers like; "Spybot" www.safer-networking.org or "Malwarebytes' Anti-Malware" www.malwarebytes.org (yes you have to update those too).
+Spyware is a huge threat often overlooked by computer users, We recommend Microsoft “windows Defender” which comes with Windows 10 and above - and there are common commercial antivirus programs available for Mac and Windows such as "Spybot" www.safer-networking.org or "Malwarebytes' Anti-Malware" www.malwarebytes.org (yes you have to update those too).

 5. FIREWALL SOFTWARE - Common in corporate environments, a "firewall" is a barrier (either software or physical hardware installed on a network) that provides additional security for your computer against hacking attacks from the outside world.
 Firewall software looks for and blocks probes and attacks on your system.
-Fortunately Windows and Mac operating systems have a built-in Internet Connection Firewalls which work fine.
+Fortunately Windows and Mac operating systems have a built-in Internet connection Firewalls which work fine - see your Control Panel and “System Settings on the Mac.
 There are also commercial versions available if more advanced firewall protection is desired.

 * These measures are third party tools to assist you in securing your computer on the Internet.
-Please note that E Street does not support them - contact the manufacturers for support and usage of these tools.
+Please note that E Street does not directly support them outside of E Street Tech Services www.estreet.com/tech-services plans.
+For help on installing and configuring contact E Street support and the TS technicians.

 Article # 447